 Why #NoStalking is a good deal for publishers

 That line, scribbled on a whiteboard at VRM Day recently at the Computer History Museum, expresses the unspoken social contract we’ve always had with ad-supported print publications in the physical world.
 But we never needed to say it in that world, for the same reason we never needed to say “don’t follow me out of your store,” or “don’t use ink that will give me an infection.”
-Nobody ever would have considered doing anything that ridiculously ill-mannered.
+In the physical world, nobody in publishing or broadcasting ever would have considered doing anything so ridiculously ill-mannered.

 But blocking ads also breaks that old social contract.
-In that sense it’s also ill-mannered, though not ridiculously so.
+So, in that sense, ad blocking also ill-mannered, though not ridiculously so.

-What if we wanted to restore that social contract, for the good of publishers that are stuck in their own ill-mannered death spiral?
+So let’s take a constructive approach here, and ask what we can do to restore the old offline social contract in the online world, for the good of publishers that are stuck in their own ill-mannered death spiral?

 The first and easiest way is by running tracking protection alone.
 There are many ways of doing that.
 There are settings you can make in some browsers, plus add-ons or extensions from Aloodo, Baycloud, Disconnect, the EFF and others.